PlasmaPy/hack.plasmapy.org/pages/2021/python.md

 In the week before the Hack Week, we are hosting two tutorials to introduce [Python](https://www.python.org/) to students and scientists who are new to Python.
-These tutorials will be held on Monday, June 21 and Tuesday, June 22 at 15 UTC (4 pm CET / 11 am EDT / 8 am PDT).
+These tutorials will be held on Monday, June 21 and Tuesday, June 22 at 15 UTC (5 pm CEST / 11 am EDT / 8 am PDT).
 Each tutorial will last about an hour.
 This tutorial will be adapted from Software Carpentry's [Programming with Python tutorial](https://swcarpentry.github.io/python-novice-inflammation/).